fporrata/MyWork/README.md

 # MyWork
 Showcase all projects I have worked on. \
-Go to Data Science and Machine LEarning Branch
+Go to Data Science and Machine Learning Branch